ZERMATT FESTIVAL ACADEMY: 2nd – 17th SEPTEMBER 2023

 Vidéo(s) obligatoire(s) (veuillez spécifier ci-dessous).
 Il n’y a pas de concours sur place.

-Mozart oboe concerto: Exposition of the first and second movement
+Mozart concerto: Exposition and development of the first and second movement and cadenza of the first movement

 (Piano accompaniment is not mandatory)